 Operating any business during the pandemic has been a learning curve, as these times have been highly unprecedented.
 In the United States, Florida has had a tough battle against COVID-19; however, Florida Governor Ron DeSantis has allowed the state to operate relatively close to “normal,” allowing Disney World Resort to reopen last summer.

 This is opposite to what we saw in California for around.
 California Governor Gavin Newsom has had strict COVID-19 measures in place, which affected Disneyland Resort’s ability to reopen.
-The Disneyland theme parks only just reopened on April 30 after the California Governor revised his state reopening plan back in March.
+The Disneyland theme parks only reopened on April 30 after the California Governor revised his state reopening plan in March.

 Florida Governor Ron DeSantis is taking executive action to suspend all local COVID-19 emergency mandates immediately and is issuing an executive order to outlaw all local COVID-19 emergency mandates in the state effective July 1.

 CBS also reports today that the Florida Governor said his administration wants people to “enjoy themselves” and “live freely in the state of Florida.”

 Disney World has already been allowed to operate at a capacity higher than 35% and eliminate other pandemic-era restrictions from the theme parks.
 However, as a private company, it has chosen not to do so.
 This new update from the State of Florida allows companies to no longer require social distancing and face masks, and many have been waiting to see if Disney would be changing their rules and regulations.